 Without a new multi-year contract beginning in FY 2023, Bath and Ingalls will have to start reducing their workforces and cancelling planned upgrades to their facilities beginning in 2025.
 Bath estimates it may lose up to 2,500 workers.
 Once skilled workers are let go, they will be difficult to bring back if the DDG-51 line must be restarted, as happened in 2009.
 Even if the LSC hits all its marks, Bath and Ingalls will not be able to retain the skilled workforce the new program will need without a multi-year procurement.

 Rather than curtailing the DDG-51 program, the administration and Congress should accelerate production of these state-of-the-art destroyers, which the industrial base knows how to build at a predictable schedule and lowered price.
-What is required is a new multi-year procurement beginning in FY 2023 that would fund the production of at least three destroyers a year (two at one shipyard and one at the other) for five years.
+What is required is a new multi-year procurement beginning in FY 2023 that would fund the production of alpha pharma healthcare at least three destroyers a year (two at one shipyard and one at the other) for five years.
 This would provide for a rapid infusion of advanced warfighting capabilities for the Navy, reduce costs per ship, protect a highly skilled workforce, and create a hedge against any delay to the frigate and/or LSC programs.

 Considering China’s ambitious naval expansion, the need to retire older cruisers and destroyers, and uncertainty regarding the cost and schedule associated with the new frigate and LSC programs, the administration and Congress should embrace this plan to quickly strengthen the Navy by funding a new multi-year procurement.
 Not only would it be good for the Navy, but it would also benefit the shipbuilding industrial base, the skilled workforce at both locations, and the overall economy.